 Everybody needs a classic chicken dinner that is simple yet sumptuous, easy yet elegant – this Skillet Lemon Chicken recipe is it!
-Perfect for an easy weeknight chicken dinner but also to serve at a small dinner party.
+Perfect for a weeknight chicken dinner or a small dinner party.

 We can probably all agree: weeknights are a blur of activity, right?
 School, work, sports, homework, work events, errands, Netflix binging… you know, important stuff!
 All one crazy loop-de-loop until the weekend.